ethersphere/swarm-docs/team.md

 This document lists the activly involved Swarm team members (min.
-50% or more of their time)
+50% or more of their time).
+Last updated: 2019 July 06 Created by: Tim Bansemer

 ## Swarm Core Track